Q: What is Amazon WorkSpaces?

 Q: What happens if I convert my Amazon WorkSpaces from AutoStop (hourly billing) to AlwaysOn (monthly billing) before my Free Tier period expires?

 To qualify for the Free Tier, your Amazon WorkSpaces need to run in the AutoStop running mode.
 You can change the running mode of your WorkSpaces to AlwaysOn, but this action converts your WorkSpaces to monthly billing, and your Free Tier period will end.
-To learn more about how billing works when switching running modes, see the Q:

 Q: Hourly billing for Amazon WorkSpaces includes a fee for hours used, and a monthly infrastructure cost.
 Is the monthly infrastructure cost waived during the Amazon WorkSpaces Free Tier?